 To activate on the node you wish to access IP networks via, use the following steps:

-- Ensure CONFIGURE NODES > NetOps Modules > Manage Modules > Software-Defined Infrastructure > Always Activate is unchecked and applied
+- Ensure CONFIGURE > NetOps Modules > Manage Modules > Software-Defined Infrastructure > Always Activate is unchecked and applied

 - Under NetOps Module Activation choose the Software-Defined Infrastructure and click Next